So, you want to get involved ...

 -

-MOC3 is a minority male initiative program.
-The main goal of the group is to provide an additional resource, specifically for our male students of color, to contribute to increasing the persistence, retention, and graduation rates of that demographic.
+MOC3 is a male initiative program.
+The main goal of the group is to provide an additional resource, specifically for our underserved male student population, to contribute to increasing persistence, retention, and graduation rates.

-This is an excellent opportunity for these students to get involved, get connected with campus leaders, and grow as a student and member of their communities.
+This is an excellent opportunity for these students to get involved, get connected with campus leaders, and grow as students and members of their communities.

-While the MOC3 group is designed for minority males, we invite all male students at MCC to participate, as we understand the importance of inclusion and allies.
+While the MOC3 group is designed for underserved students, we invite all male students at MCC to participate, as we understand the importance of inclusion and allies.

 NSLS also serves as a powerful force of good in the greater community by encouraging and organizing action to better the world.